merriaux/p_vehicle_detection_and_tracking/project/readme.md

 # sliding windows optimized

-the idea is the compute the HOG on the whole image and slide windows in feature directly (without ravel !).
+The idea is the compute the HOG on the whole image and slide windows in feature directly (without ravel !).
 For a 64x64 image, a single channel HOG feature shape is [7,7,2,2,9] x 3 channels.
-So in the whole HOG image a select [7,7,2,2,9] features and reshape its to line (with *.ravel()* function).
+So in the whole HOG image a select [7,7,2,2,9] features and reshape its to line (with *.ravel()* function). (see function : *fullFrameHogAnalyse* in *processImage.py*)
-I sliding this "windows" for each pix_per_cell, so the overlap is 7/8.
+I sliding this "windows" for each *pix_per_cell*, so the overlap is 7/8.
 I concatenate all in one matrix, to normalize and predict.
 For multiscale search, I resize the whole image before HOG extraction.
-Actualy I do it for 5 different scale factors : [1.0,1.3,1.7,2.2,2.9] it correspond to 64x64, 83x83, 108x108, 140x140 and 185x185 window sizes.
+Actually I do it for 5 different scale factors : [1.0,1.3,1.7,2.2,2.9] it correspond to 64x64, 83x83, 108x108, 140x140 and 185x185 window sizes.

 Of course I kept the ROI to reduce the number of windows.
+And the image top before HOG operation is clippped.
 With this parameters, the total number of windows is 10898 (A huge overlap !).
-The cpu time to compute one image (1280x720) is around 2s, so really more efficency than my first sliding windows/features implemantation.
+The cpu time to compute one image (1280x720) is around 2s, so really more efficency (around x25 faster) than my first sliding windows/features implemantation.

 To reduce the number of false positif, I compute and threshold on *decision_function*.